Hillary Clinton emails mishandled by 15 State Department employees, review finds

 Mrs. Clinton’s decision to forgo use of an official state.gov account and instead use a secret account tied to a server she kept at her home in New York broke government rules and risked national security, according to multiple investigations.

-But Mrs. Clinton was too ignorant of the risks to be able to be charged, former FBI Director James Comey concluded in 2016 — a decision the Obama Justice Department quickly ratified, amid the presidential election.
+But Mrs. Clinton was too ignorant of the risks to be able to be charged, former FBI Director James B. Comey concluded in 2016 — a decision the Obama Justice Department quickly ratified, amid the presidential election.

 Investigations in 2016 found nearly two dozen emails Mrs. Clinton sent or received contained top secret information, while more than 2,000 others contained classified information.